Resources > Community solar in Pennsylvania

 One short week later, the Pennsylvania House of Representatives passed House Bill 1842 with 111 votes for, 90 votes against.
 Read our statement on this historic moment in Pennsylvania history.

-Since House Bill 1842 passed on the House floor, we partnered with Vote Solar and other organizations to launch OurSolarPA.org, a site where you can learn about the equitable principles of Community Solar which we are advocating for.
+Since House Bill 1842 passed on the House floor, we partnered with Vote Solar and other organizations to launch OurSolarPA.org, a site where you can learn about the equitable principles of Community Solar, that we are advocating for.

 If you believe that all Pennsylvanians deserve to save money on their electric bills while supporting clean, local solar energy, then your legislators should know that you support Community Solar!